ViCCo-Group/thingsvision/docs/AvailableModels.md

 ### Harmonization

-If you want to extract features for [harmonized models](https://vicco-group.github.io/thingsvision/AvailableModels.html#harmonization) from the [Harmonization repo](https://github.com/serre-lab/harmonization), you have to additionally run the following `pip` command in your `thingsvision` environment (FYI: as of now, this seems to be working smoothly on Ubuntu only but not on macOS),
+If you want to extract features for [harmonized models](https://vicco-group.github.io/thingsvision/AvailableModels.html#harmonization) from the [Harmonization repo](https://github.com/serre-lab/harmonization), you have to run the following `pip` command in your `thingsvision` environment (FYI: as of now, this seems to be working smoothly only on Ubuntu but not on macOS),

 ```bash
 $ pip install git+https://github.com/serre-lab/Harmonization.git
 $ pip install keras-cv-attention-models>=1.3.5
 ```

-The following models from the [Harmonization repo](https://github.com/serre-lab/harmonization) are available:
+The following models from [here](https://github.com/serre-lab/harmonization) are available for feature extraction:

 - `ViT_B16`
 - `ResNet50`